r0hansng/r0hansng/README.md

 ### About Me

-Student, with 2 years of experience in product design, currently learning how to code @Newton School of Technology with a speical focus on competitive programming and web-development.
+Student, with 2 years of experience in product design, currently learning how to code @Newton School of Technology with a speical focus on DSA and web-development.

 📫 You can reach me on:
 - Email: rohan.singh.en@gmail.com